aorinevo/nyc-node-demo-reappsjs/README.md

 * Install system dependencies in the given order.
   - [homebrew](http://brew.sh/)
   - git (brew install git)
-  - node (brew install node)
-  - nvm installation instructions can be found here: https://github.com/creationix/nvm/blob/master/README.markdown
+  - nvm installation instructions can be found here: https://github.com/creationix/nvm/blob/master/README.markdown and run the following
+    - `nvm install 4.7.2`
+    - `nvm use 4.7.2`
+    - If nvm cannot be found, restart the terminal and try the above commands again.
+If you need to use a different version of node, run the first two commands with the version of node you want to use.
   - nginx (brew install nginx) - this is optional; the default proxy server is apache.
   - java (brew install Caskroom/versions/java7) - this command downloads the .pkg file.
 Locate the file and double click to install.
   - maven (brew install maven)
-* Add git, node, and nvm to your system's PATH variable.
-Depending on your shell, this file will be ~/.bash_profile, /etc/bashrc, or ~/.zshrc file.
-To determine which is your shell, use `echo $0`.
-For example,
+* If git and nvm are not on your system's PATH variable, add them!
+Depending on your shell, the file you will need to modify will be ~/.bash_profile, /etc/bashrc, or ~/.zshrc.
+To determine which one, use `echo $0`.
+An example of adding git to system variables:
   - ```export GIT_HOME='/usr/local/Cellar/git/2.11.0'
   export PATH=$GIT_HOME/bin:$PATH```